-Currently, the operations of the Institute are regulated by selected provisions of the Research Institutes Act of 30 April (cf. Art.
-66 RIA, J.L.
-No. 96, item 618 as amended), applied mutatis mutandis, and by the Institute’s Charter bestowed by the Minister of Justice in the order of 9 September 2016.
+The activities of the Institute are currently regulated – on the basis of appropriate application – by selected provisions of the Act on Research Institutes (cf. Article 66 of the Act of 30 April 2010 on Research Institutes (Journal of Laws No. 96, item 618, as amended) and the Statute issued by the Minister of Justice by order of September 9, 2016.

-Pursuant to s.
-3 of the Charter, the Institute conducts studies of lawmaking and the application, axiology and social operation of law as well as the phenomena of crime and social pathology.
-The Institute disseminates the results of these studies and engages in legal education.
-Areas of the Institute’s research include, in particular: the functioning of legal institutions in the practice of the justice system; the effectiveness of legal protection bodies, legal axiology and the professional ethics of legal professions; the role of jurisprudence and grounds for its performance; the system, organisation and functioning of justice bodies, also against the background of social environment; the causes and conditions of violations of law; the size, structure and dynamics of crime and other pathological phenomena and behaviour; the enforcement of legal sanctions and social rehabilitation of offenders; interdisciplinary and comparative studies of the historical development of institutions of Polish law, including those of Polish law’s conformity with the norms and standards of international and EU law.
-In order to disseminate the results of its studies, the Institute is authorised to organise domestic and international conferences, seminars and engage in publishing and documentation activities.
+Pursuant to § 3 of the Institute of Justice Statute, the subject of the Institute’s activity is research on the creation, application, axiology and social functioning of law, as well as the phenomena of crime and social pathology, as well as the dissemination of the results of these studies and legal education.
+In particular, the subject of the Institute’s activity is the study of: the functioning of legal institutions and of the judiciary in the practice; the effectiveness of the functioning of legal protection authorities; axiology of law and ethics of legal professions; the role of judicial decisions and the reasons for their implementation; the system, organization and functioning of the judicial authorities, also in the context of the social environment; causes and conditions of violations of the law; sizes, structures and dynamics of crime and other pathological phenomena and behaviors; issues of the execution of punishment and the social rehabilitation of criminals; institutions of Polish law in their historical development, including interdisciplinary research and comparative research, including the compliance of Polish law with the norms and standards of international and European law.
+As part of disseminating research results, the Institute may organize national and international conferences, seminars, and conduct publishing and documenting activities.

-As part of its official business, the Institute works with courts, other justice bodies and the National School of Judiciary and Public Prosecution.
-The Institute engages in international cooperation, taking part in international research programmes implemented by such bodies as the European Commission, Eurostat and the Council of Europe.
+As part of its activities, the Institute cooperates with courts and other judicial authorities as well as the National School of Judiciary and Public Prosecution.
+He also takes part in international cooperation, participating in international research programs carried out, among others by the European Commission, EUROSTAT and the Council of Europe.